LongAtGitHub/Green-Quant-Book-Solution-Guide/my-website/docs/chapter-2/section-2/2-birthday-problem.md

 <details>
   <summary className="show-sol">Show Explanation</summary>

 **Explanation:**

-**Explanation:**

-Don’t let the “he said, she said” part confuse you.
-Just interpret the logic behind each individual’s comments and try your best to derive useful information from these comments.

-Let **D** be the day of the month of A’s birthday.
-The possible days are: {1, 2, 4, 5, 7, 8}.
-If the birthday was on a **unique** day, then C would know A’s birthday immediately.
-Among these days, 2 and 7 are unique.

-Considering that you are sure that C does **not** know A’s birthday, you must infer that the day C was told is **not** 2 or 7.
-Conclusion: the month cannot be June or December.
-(If the month had been June, the day C was told might have been 7; if the month had been December, the day might have been 2.)
+First, remember:
+- You know the **month**.
+- C knows the **day**.

+There are some days (like 2 and 7) that only appear once, so if C had gotten those days, he would know the birthday right away.
+But you say *C doesn’t know it*, so the day cannot be 2 or 7.
+That means the birthday is not in June or December, because those months have days 2 or 7.

+Now the possible months left are March and September.

-Now, C knows that the month must be either March or September.
-He immediately figures out A’s birthday, which means the day must be unique among the March and September dates.
-That means A’s birthday cannot be March 5 or September 5 (since those days repeat across March/September).
+Next, C hears this, and says *“now I know the birthday.”* That means C’s day must be unique among the March and September dates:
+- March days: 4, 5, 8
+- September days: 1, 5

-So the birthday must be one of: March 4, March 8, or September 1.
+Day 5 appears in both March and September, so if C had 5, he still wouldn’t know.
+So the birthday cannot be March 5 or September 5.

-Among these three possibilities, March 4 and March 8 have the same month.
-So if your month was March, you still could not figure out A’s birthday.
-Since you are able to figure it out, A’s birthday must be **September 1**.

-Hence, the assistant must have written **September 1**.
+That leaves:
+- March 4, March 8, September 1

+Finally, you say *“now I know it, too.”* If the month had been March, you still wouldn’t know because March has two dates left (March 4 and March 8).
+But you do know — so the month must be September, with only one date left: **September 1**.

 </details>